Tomb Raider: Chronicles: Development and release

 The script was written by Sandham, based on a story by Sandham and Richard Morton.
 Chronicles was a direct follow-up to The Last Revelation, continuing to assume that Lara was dead.
 Due to this style, the narrative structure broke away from the linear style used in earlier titles in favour of an anthology format, with four separate adventures loosely tied together by framing sequences.
 Sandham wrote the game's script after the game's level structure was finalised.
-There were several continuity errors in the Rome segment of Chronicles related its chronological placement and Pierre's apparent death, attributed by Sandham to not referring to the original game's script beforehand.
+There was a continuity error in the Rome segment of Chronicles related to Pierre's apparent death, attributed by Sandham to not "properly" referring to the original game's script.
 The use of flashbacks rather than a continuous contemporary narrative allowed Core Design to create very different levels without being tied together with an overarching story.
 It was also designed to close off the original era of Tomb Raider—including its technology and storyline—prior to the release of The Angel of Darkness.
 The Irish levels were included by Sandham, who had a love of Irish folklore and was inspired by the cover art of The Black Island, a book from The Adventures of Tintin.
-Jean-Yves, a character from The Last Revelation, was originally part of the narrative and narrator of the Russian section.
+Jean-Yves, a character from The Last Revelation, was initially the narrator of the Russian section.
 Due to a controversy about the character's similarity to real-life archaeologist Jean-Yves Empereur, Jean-Yves was replaced with Charles Kane.

 The music was composed by Peter Connelly, who returned from The Last Revelation.
-As with other his other projects, Connelly used early level builds as inspiration for his compositions.
+As with his other projects, Connelly used early level builds as inspiration for his compositions.
 Taking inspiration from the narrative's gloomy tone, Chronicles used a darker musical style while retaining established Tomb Raider musical motifs.
-The main theme is very short compared to earlier Tomb Raider games, but Connelly had wanted something "epic".
+The main theme is short compared to earlier Tomb Raider games, but Connelly had wanted something "epic".
 Time constraints meant that Chronicles did not have a proper main theme, with the closest being an opening segment that was inspired by Connelly's original plans.

-Chronicles was announced in August 2000 for PlayStation, Microsoft Windows and Dreamcast for a release in November of that year.
-Eidos marketed Chronicles extensively through commercials alongside promotional ads for the movie adaptation Lara Croft: Tomb Raider.
+Chronicles was announced in August 2000 for PlayStation, Windows, and Dreamcast for a release in November.
+Eidos marketed Chronicles extensively through commercials alongside promotional advertisements for the movie adaptation Lara Croft: Tomb Raider.
 Development was completed on 15 November, with Eidos confirming that the game was declared gold (indicating that it was being prepared for duplication and release).
-Chronicles was released in Europe on 17 November for PlayStation and November 24 for Windows.
-The Dreamcast version was released in Europe on December 15.
+Chronicles was released in Europe on 17 November for PlayStation, and 24 November for Windows.
+The Dreamcast version was released in Europe on 15 December.
 In North America, all three versions arrived on 26 November.
 The Windows version was published in Japan by Eidos on 19 January 2001, being the English version with a Japanese language manual.
-The PlayStation version was published by Capcom on 31 May.
-A version for Mac OS was developed by Westlake Interactive and published by Aspyr on 20 July 2001.
+The PlayStation version was published in Japan by Capcom on 31 May.
+A version for Mac OS was developed by Westlake Interactive and published by Aspyr on 20 June 2001.
 Like the Windows version, the Mac OS port included the level editor.